mfem/web/src/pri-dual-vec.md

 *primal vector* will produce a *dual vector*.
 In general, such *dual vectors* will have more complicated definitions than \eqref{dualvec} but they will still be linear functionals of *primal vectors*.

+## True Degree-of-Freedom Vectors

+Primal vectors contain all of the expansion coefficients needed to compute the finite element approximation of a function in each element of a mesh.
+When run in parallel, the local portion of a primal vector only contains data for the locally owned elements.
+Regardless of wether or not the simulation is being run in parallel, some of these cofficients may in fact be redundant.

+Sources of redundancy:

+- In parallel some coefficients must be shared between processors.
+- When using static condensation or hybridization many coefficients will depend upon the coefficients which are associated with the skeleton of the mesh as well as upon other data.
+- When using non-conforming meshes some of the coefficients on the finer side of a non-conforming interface between elements will depend upon those on the coarser side of the interface.

+For any or all of these reasons primal vectors may not contain the *true degrees-of-freedom* for describing a finite element approximation of a field.
+The *true* set of degrees-of-freedom may in fact be much smaller than the size of the primal vector.

+When setting up and solving a linear system to determine the finite element approximation of a field, the size of the linear system is determined by the number of *true degrees-of-freedom*.
+The `GridFunction`, `LinearForm`, and `BilinearForm` classes, and their parallel counterparts, provide various methods to easily obtain objects relevant to the solution of these true degrees-of-freedom.

 ## Technical Details